 Nipple-reduction surgery involves the precise removal of tissue from the nipples, followed by a reshaping of the nipple to be less conspicuous.
 Areola reduction is a similar procedure, as an incision is made around the areola to remove tissue and reduce large or uneven areolas.
 Many women choose to undergo nipple-reduction surgery to achieve more symmetrical and beautiful breasts.
 Nipple reduction for males is also performed by Dr. Weintraub and can result in more masculine-looking chests.

 Dr. Weintraub performs nipple reduction, as well as areola reduction, at his state-of-the-art NYC surgical facility.
+The procedure is often combined with other breast surgeries, such as a breast lift or breast reduction.
 Many patients quickly return to daily activities thanks to minimal recovery time.
 Both nipple reduction and areola reduction can yield long-lasting results for those who are self-conscious about the appearance of their nipples.

 While there is no specific chronological age that determines when you should have some rejuvenative procedures, nipple reduction should not be considered before the age of 18, or when the patient has matured enough to know what his/her breast volume is and can judge what he/she wants.

 If you fit these requirements and see something that truly bothers you when you look in the mirror, it is time to pick up the phone and schedule an appointment for a consultation with Dr. Weintraub for nipple reduction in New York.
 Likewise, there is only one person to have plastic surgery for: you and you alone.
 It should never be undertaken due to pressure from others.